Sandy (Iranian music band)

-Shahram Azar, also known as Sandy, is a singer, composer, arranger, and keyboard player.
-Before the Iranian Revolution, he collaborated with notable singers such as Betty, Shahrokh Shahid, and Nooshafarin.
+Shahram Azar (شهرام آذر; born 24 July 1957), better known by his stage name Sandy (سندی), is a singer, composer, arranger, and keyboard player.
+Before the Iranian Revolution, he collaborated with notable singers such as Betty, Shahrokh and Nooshafarin.
 After the revolution, he worked closely with Ebi, arranging several songs and performing in concerts.
 Azar served as one of the four judges and main producers on the first two seasons of the talent show Stage, aired on Manoto TV.

 Early life

 Shahram Azar was born in 1957 in Abadan, Iran.
-In 1984, he emigrated to Germany.
+Azar began singing in elementary school and later developed an interest in playing musical instruments during high school.
+He won several national competitions and, after the Iranian Revolution, faced challenges due to the banning of music.
+In 1984, he immigrated to Germany.
 There, he continued his music career and founded the band Sandy in 1987.
 A few years later, he moved to the United States.
 Azar is married and has four children, including his son Khashayar, who is also a member of Sandy.
-Azar began singing in elementary school and later developed an interest in playing musical instruments during high school.
-He won several national competitions and, after the Iranian Revolution, faced challenges due to the banning of music.
-He eventually migrated to Germany and worked with a music company.

-Sandy Group
+Sandy

-In 1987, Shahram Azar, along with Behzad Pishro, Reza Samiri, and Ahmad Abdollahi, formed the band Sandy in Frankfurt, Germany.
+In 1987, Shahram Azar, along with Behzad Pishro, Reza Zamini, and Ahmad Abdollahi, formed the band Sandy in Frankfurt, Germany.
 The group's music blends pop lyrics with techno and Bandari influences.
 Sandy was one of the first bands to address social issues faced by Iranian youth, such as marriage, addiction, and immigration.
-They also pioneered Persian rap with songs like "Boro Baba" and "Pari."
+They also recorded Persian rap songs including "Boro Baba" and "Pari."

 Azar's contributions to Sandy include singing, music composition, arranging songs, producing, and writing lyrics.
-He is also recognized as one of the best keyboard players in Iranian music history.